 Jeff's first professional gig was as a pianist for the notorious Lee Garland Show, a raucous and bawdy review featuring Garland's female impersonations, comedy, and dancers.
-Throughout his early twenties he played in numerous rock bands, and in the early eighties moved to LA.
-There he attended the Dick Grove School of Music for two years, studying piano, composition, and arranging; it was there he began to seriously sink his teeth into jazz and develop his compositional style of writing and playing.
+He played in a handful of rock bands in Northern California before moving to LA, where he attended the Dick Grove School of Music for two years, studying piano, composition, and arranging; it was there he began to seriously sink his teeth into jazz and develop his compositional style of writing and playing.
 Jeff's next half-dozen years were spent arranging, producing, and playing sessions of all sorts, mostly from his Hollywood studio, Electric Cat.
-Meanwhile he continued working on his own stuff, and in the early nineties moved up to Northern Cal and began writing the material that would later become Floating Upstream.
+Meanwhile he continued working on his own stuff, eventually returning to the mountains of Northern Cal and producing the material that would become his first solo album, Floating Upstream.

-Jeff worked throughout the nineties on several multimedia projects, composing for the theatrical productions Both Hands, Kelly's Dream in the Rain, and finally Unity Gain, a Bay Area production based on Floating Upstream that included several musicians and movement artists floating behind a sixty-foot wide projection surface.
+Jeff has worked on several multimedia projects, composing for the theatrical productions Both Hands, Kelly's Dream in the Rain, and Unity Gain, a San Francisco Bay Area production based on Floating Upstream that included several musicians and movement artists floating behind a sixty-foot wide projection surface.
 As a keyboardist, arranger, and producer, he has contributed to countless projects, from pop to jazz to meditation music to children's songs.

 Jeff's music, writing, and art is influenced and inspired by an ongoing passion for the "big questions": he is an intrepid explorer of esoteric music theory, myth and meaning, the mystic approach, and the work of G.I.
 Gurdjieff.
 He is a panentheist and meditator, an active member of the New Thought community, a voracious reader of both fiction and non, a film buff, a Dodgers and Novak Djokovic fan, and a coffee snob.
 He lives in Palm Springs with his father and dogs Barney and Fred (they're the modern Stone Age family...) ~October 2022